PPC specialists are like Tennis Players.

 Do you need education section on your resume?

 As it’s the case with many marketing subfields, PPC professionals can constantly gather knowledge on the field.
-This, coupled with an abundance of online courses and internal training programmes make education section not that important on PPC resumes.
+This, coupled with an abundance of online courses and internal training programmes (you can add your supplement documentation in the resume) make education section not that important on PPC resumes.

 Still, if you have achieved higher than average GPA and you’ve got relevant education in Marketing and Sales, it won’t do you no harm to include it.